 - With purpose.
 With meaning.
 Believe in what you are saying, or don’t say it.
 I am not just talking about what I call the external skills – the tone of voice, body language, eye contact – or lack thereof – use words that mean something to you the speaker, and that relate to the core message.

 - With feeling.
 Search your feelings (I sound like Yoda) and get to understand what they are in relation to what you are proposing for people.
 Find the emotion that helps convey the message.
 Some call this self-awareness.
 I call it paying attention.
 Paying attention to how I feel in each moment, and how I feel about what I am saying.
 We connect with this on a deeper level – we identify with this – because both sides of our brain get fired up.
 Our imagination and feeling side, as well as our logic and rational side.
 It’s the science of good storytelling.

 - With belief.
 Conviction.
 Gone are the conviction politicians.
 Where are they?
 Love em or hate them.
 We’ve ended up with conciliatory leaders.
 Think Martin Luther King’s “I had a dream” speech.
 He didn’t stand up and read from a piece of paper, or give us war and peace either, when it came to how the African-American movement was going to happen.
 But he told the world what he believed in, emotively.

-Unfortunately a perceived truthfulness is saying what you think people want hear.
+Unfortunately, a perceived truthfulness is saying what you think people want to hear.
 Instead know, and say what you feel.
-Real truth breads trustworthiness.
+Real truth breeds trustworthiness.
 It is strength with humility.
-It is speak with feeling, and the strength of your conviction.
+It is to speak with feeling and the strength of your conviction.
 This will transform the truth of our political leaders, and build trustworthiness.